-The TV producers LEE RICH, MERVIN ADELSON and the investor IRWIN MOLASKY, together with other investors, including DOLLY PARTON, BOB JACKS, SANDY GALLIN and HARRIS MASLANSKY, found a new production company.
+On February 1, the TV producers LEE RICH, MERVIN ADELSON and the investor IRWIN MOLASKY, together with other investors, including DOLLY PARTON, BOB JACKS, SANDY GALLIN and HARRIS MASLANSKY, found a new production company.

 LEE RICH becomes the company president, MERV ADELSON becomes the chairman of the supervisory board.

 The company operates under the name of LORIMAR PRODUCTIONS, Inc., the name being a blending / acronym of the first name of MERV ADELSON's ex-wife (LORI) and the initials of the company's main shareholders - M (MOLASKY), A (ADELSON) and R (RICH).